deemru/secqru/var/log/README.md

-# secq.ru — var — log
+# secq.ru / var / log
+The place for logs